sahilrajput03/sahilrajput03.github.io/Vscode Typescript.md

 ## Dealing with react-scripts version of eslint

 We're dealing bcoz, when we run npm start, it gives error with eslint config, says to do SKIP_PREFLIGHT_CHECK=true  in env to avoid it.

 So, you might try to do-

 ```
 npm link react-scripts
 ```

 to get the eslint under it to be discovered by the current node project but it would not detect it.
 So, the last change is to try to install a separate version of eslint in local project with `npm i eslint@6.8.0` and when you try to do that it gives error.
+And it can be fixed via `npm cache clean --force` [The screenshot is somewhere up on this page to verify it.]
 So, the next option is to install react-scripts in local project, via `npm i react-scripts@requiredversion`.

 ![image-20200626094954206](.imgs_typora/image-20200626094954206.png)